Woohoo! You have a baby and you are going to a Walt Disney Theme Park? You need to seek out the Baby Care Center, in all the Walt Disney Properties.

 Downtime in the Air Conditioning

 The Disney Theme Parks are super stimulating from the music, colors, thrill rides, people, and parades.
 The kids really enjoyed the downtime in the air-conditioning with a chance to color, have a snack, and veg out to a Disney movie while we took care of the babies needs.
-I swear, it lent for less meltdowns later on.
+I swear, it lent for fewer meltdowns later on.

 A Place To Feed Kids